jhcha08/3DGS-Docker/README.md

 # Dockerized Version of the 3D Gaussian Splatting for Real-Time Radiance Field Rendering

 This is the dockerized version of the 3DGS.
+It doesn't need the conda environment or other complex settings.

 I used the docker image from nvcr.io/nvidia/pytorch:22.06-py3 that supports python 3.8, torch 1.13.0, and cuda 11.7.

 Now, it only supports ```train.py``` and ```render.py```, not ```convert.py``` and SIBR viewer.
 I will fix this problem soon.

+Instead of using ```convert.py``` to get camera information, you can use other methods like the [nerfstudio](https://github.com/nerfstudio-project/nerfstudio/) or [Deep Image Matching](https://github.com/3DOM-FBK/deep-image-matching).

 ```shell
 git clone https://github.com/jhcha08/3DGS-Docker --recursive